Rep. D'Esposito to Newsmax: Debate Showed Biden Not Running Country

-President Joe Biden's debate performance was a "clear indicator" that he is "not the one running this country," Rep. Anthony D'Esposito said on Newsmax Sunday.
+President Joe Biden's debate performance was a "clear indicator" that he is "not the one running this country," Rep. Anthony D'Esposito told Newsmax on Sunday.

 "I think what's most important about the debate on Thursday is President [Donald] Trump was clear and concise and laying out not only what he had done, his first term as president, but what he plans to do in his second term as president, where Joe Biden couldn't even explain as to what's happening currently in the state of our country," the New York Republican told Newsmax's "Sunday Report."